 The microwave can be your best friend when you are cooking for one and/or you need something quick.
-Whether it’s a microwaved meal or a dessert in the microwave, I highly recommend you don’t overlook the microwave.
+Whether it's a microwaved meal or a dessert in the microwave, don't overlook the microwave.

-This recipe for baked apples in microwave is great for when you want a nutritious dessert that isn’t too complicated.
-And if you need a quick treat that’ll warm you up, this is it!
+This recipe for microwave-baked apples with oatmeal is great for when you want a nutritious dessert that isn't complicated.
+And if you need a quick treat that'll warm you up, this is it!

-Apple: You’ll need a small apple… any kind, really.
-I prefer Honeycrisp, Fuji, Braeburn, Golden Delicious or Green apples.
-I wouldn’t use Red Delicious because it could be a little mealy.
+Apple: You'll need a small apple... any kind, really.
+Honeycrisp, Fuji, Braeburn, Golden Delicious, or Green apples are all good options.
+Red Delicious is not recommended because the texture might be a little mealy after microwaving.

 Brown sugar: The small amount of brown sugar gives a touch of sweetness to the recipe, but you can also use granulated sugar or maple syrup.
-Light or dark brown sugar are both good options.
+Both light and dark brown sugar are good options.

-Lemon: The lemon juice brightens the flavor, and it helps keep the apples from turning brown.
-Fresh lemon juice and bottle lemon juice will taste the same in this recipe.
+Lemon: The lemon juice brightens the flavor and helps keep the apples from turning brown.
+Fresh lemon juice and bottled lemon juice will taste the same in this recipe.

-Nuts: Pecans, walnuts and almonds are all great in this microwave baked apple recipe.
+Nuts: Pecans, walnuts, and almonds are all great in these microwave baked apples.
 Seeds are another option.
 And you can also omit.

-Butter: Regular, unsalted butter is the butter I like for these baked apples, and I like it to be cold because I think it’s easier to make the topping when it’s cold.
+Butter: Regular, unsalted butter was used for testing this microwave baked apple recipe.
+It's best when the butter is cold because it's easier to make the topping when it's cold.
 Salted butter will be fine, and you can also use dairy free.

 Cost of recipe